 Every carpet has a pile direction.
 That is the direction in which the fibers of the carpet run.
-Reverse pile occurs when there is a section of the carpet in which the direction of the pile runs the opposite way – i.e., is reversed.
+Reverse pile occurs when there is a section of the carpet in which the direction of the pile runs the opposite way, this is, reversed.

 The direction of the pile is most noticeable in medium-length Saxony styles and is less noticeable in longer piles such as friezes.
 When the pile is reversed in a cut pile carpet (such as a Saxony), the light is reflected off the fibers in a different manner, making the color of the carpet appear different—either lighter or darker than the original color.
 This effect can often be noticed simply by looking at your carpet from opposite sides of the room.
 Look at your carpet from one end of the room, then walk to the other end and turn around, and look back at the carpet.
 You may notice that it appears darker in one direction than the other.

 Why Pile Reversal Happens

 Most commonly, pile reversal is the result of poor installation.
 If two pieces of carpet need to be seamed together in a room, the installer must ensure that the direction of the pile is consistent in both pieces.
 Otherwise, when the two pieces are joined they can actually look like two different carpets.

 Less commonly, the pile can actually change direction on a single piece of carpet.
 This is somewhat of a mystery in the industry.
 Sometimes, it is evident that the pile direction shifts in the direction of foot traffic.
 Other times, though, it has no apparent cause.

 In rare instances, the carpet comes straight from the manufacturer with the pile reversed on part of the roll.
 Unfortunately, reverse pile is not considered by carpet manufacturers to be a defect and therefore is not covered by warranty.